 A generalized immunostimulant with minimal toxicity is POLY ICLC, a double-stranded RNA, which initially was developed to induce the body to produce its own interferon, but is now believed to have a variety of immune-system enhancement effects, including deactivating an as yet unknown tumor suppresser mechanism of the immune system.
 These latter effects apparently only occur at low doses and are suppressed by high doses of POLY ICLC.
-Its initial results for AA-III tumors were exceptional: the initial clinical trial with POLY- ICLC (in combination with CCNU for about 1/2 of the patients) reported that all but one patient with AA-III tumors were alive with a median follow-up time of 54 months (230).
+Its initial results for AA-III tumors were exceptional: the initial clinical trial with POLY- ICLC (in combination with CCNU for about 1/2 of the patients) reported that all but one patient with AA-III tumors were alive with a median follow-up time of 54 months (247).
 It was less effective for glioblastomas, with a median survival time of 19 months (but note that this too is greater than the standard treatment).
 There were minimal side effects except for a mild fever early in treatment.
-However, a more recent multi-center clinical trial with AA-III tumors produced less impressive results (231), as the initial cohort of patients had a PFS-6 value of only 23%.
+However, a more recent multi-center clinical trial with recurrent AA-III tumors produced less impressive results (248), as the initial cohort of patients had a PFS-6 value of only 23%.
 Note, however, that the latter study involved patients with recurrent tumors while that of the earlier study involved patients after initial diagnosis.
-Currently underway are additional clinical trials in which POLY ICLC is combined with temodar, and also in combination with the dendritic vaccine described below.

 Two trials using Poly ICLC with newly diagnosed glioblastoma patients recently have been reported.
-In the first, POLY-ICLC was given in combination with standard radiation, followed by its use as a single agent (232).
+In the first, POLY-ICLC was given in combination with standard radiation, followed by its use as a single agent (249).
 No chemotherapy was given.
-One-year survival was 69% and median survival was 65 weeks.
+Oneyear survival was 69% and median survival was 65 weeks.
 Both values are superior to historical studies using only radiation without chemotherapy.
-In the second study with 83 newly diagnosed glioblastoma patients, POLY ICLC was combined with the standard temozolomide + radiation protocol.
-At the time of the report (a meeting abstract) 71 patients had survived at least 12 months, with an estimated median survival of 17.2 months and an 18-month survival rate of 47% (233), which compares favorably with the 39% 18-month survival rate for the standard protocol alone.
+In the second study with 83 newly diagnosed glioblastoma patients (250), POLY ICLC was combined with the standard temozolomide + radiation protocol.
+For 97 patients median survival was 18.3 months with a 2-year survival rate of 32%.
+Thus, the addition of POLY ICLC increases survival by several months, relative to the standard protocol, notably with minimal additional toxicity.

 The fact that immunological treatments have produced at least some degree of success is encouraging, and highlights the need to strengthen the patient's immune function as much as possible.
-The effects of melatonin and mushroom extracts such as PSK presumably are due to such strengthening, and therefore should be generally useful.
+The effects of melatonin and mushroom extracts such as PSK presumably are due at least partly to such strengthening, and therefore should be generally useful.